RogueCtrl/Descent-Cyber-Wizardry/README.md

 ## Development

 The project uses vanilla JavaScript and HTML5 Canvas for rendering, with a focus on modularity and maintainability.

-Key directories:
+### Project Structure
 ```
 src/
   ├── core/      # Game engine and state management